 Dwyane Wade is many things: retired NBA legend, Gabrielle Union’s husband, vocal supporter of his kids, and, we just found out, not a fan of Santa Claus, and it’s not because he’s a Grinch.

 In a conversation with Tamron Hall for O, Union talked about how she and her husband handled the Santa question, something every parent who celebrates Christmas with their family has to tackle.
 Do you lie to your kids in the hopes of making their childhood more magical?
-Or do you tell them the truth early on at the risk of raising a cynic?
+Or when they ask, “Is Santa Real?” do you tell them the truth early on at the risk of raising a cynic?

 In the Union-Wade household, Gabrielle proposed telling their kids that their gifts were from Santa but Dwyane quickly shot down that idea.